Kunalmighty/Simulator/README.md

 # Simulator
-A program in C++ that simulates the contents of a file containing a 256 byte SCRAM program.
+A program in C that simulates the contents of a file containing a 256 byte SCRAM program.
 The extended SCRAM instructions are simulated.

 For each instruction fed to the simulator, the address is oputput as:
 0x followed by a two digit hexadecimal number representing the address,